-"Improve the quality of 4fe for Delaware's citizens by promoting health and well-being, fostering self-sufficiency, and protecting vulnerable populations. "- DHSS

-"Improve health outcomes by ensuring that the highest quality medical services are provided to the vulnerable populations of Delaware in the most cost effective manner. "-DMMA

-"Improve or maintain the quality of life for Delawareans who are at least 18 years of age with physical disabilities or who are elderly.
-The Division is committed to the development and delivery of consumer-driven services which maximize independence through individual choice, enable individuals to continue living active and productive lives and protect those who may be vulnerable and at risk "- DSAAPD

-"Improve the quality of life for adults having mental illness, alcoholism, drug addiction, or gambling addiction by promoting their health and well-being, fostering their self-sufficiency and protecting those who are at risk "- DSAMH

-"Protect residents in Delaware long term care facilities through promotion of quality of care, quality of life, safety and security, and enforcement of compliance with State and Federal laws and regulations. "- DLTCRP

-"Provide leadership for a service system that is responsive to the needs of the people we support by creating opportunities and promoting possibilities for meeting those needs. "-DDDS

-"To protect and enhance the health of the people of Delaware by

-- Working together with others

-- Addressing issues that affect the health of Delawareans

-- Keeping track of the State's health

-- Promoting positive lifestyles - Responding to critical health issues and disasters - Promoting the availability of health services" DPH
+- "Improve the quality of 4fe for Delaware's citizens by promoting health and well-being, fostering self-sufficiency, and protecting vulnerable populations."- DHSS - "Improve health outcomes by ensuring that the highest quality medical services are provided to the vulnerable populations of Delaware in the most cost effective manner."
+DMMA - Improve or maintain the quality of life for Delawareans who are at least 18 years of age with physical disabilities or who are elderly.
+The Division is committed to the development and delivery of consumer-driven services which maximize independence through individual choice, enable individuals to continue living active and productive lives and protect those who may be vulnerable and at risk "-DSAAPD" - "Improve the quality of life for adults having mental illness, alcoholism, drug addiction, or gambling addiction by promoting their health and well-being, fostering their self-sufficiency and protecting those who are at risk "- DSAMH - "To develop and support a family-driven, youth-guided, trauma-informed prevention and behavioral health system of care. --DPBHS - > "Protect residents in Delaware long term care facilities through promotion of quality of care, quality of {life}, safety and security, and enforcement of compliance with State and Federal laws and regulations."- DLTCRP - ➤ "Provide leadership for a service system that is responsive to the needs of the people we support by creating opportunities and promoting possibilities for meeting those needs. "-DDDS - "To protect and enhance the health of the people of Delaware by - Working together with others - OAddressing issues that affect the health of Delawareans - OKeeping track of the State's health - Promoting positive lifestyles - Responding to critical health issues and disasters oPromoting the availability of health services" - DPH